 Which cheongsam style is right for me?

-Like all fashion, the dress has evolved over time, though it retains some of its most precious elements like the mandarin collar, pankou knots, and side slits.
+Like all fashion, the dress has evolved over time, though it retains some of its most precious elements like the mandarin collar, pankou knots (also known as frog closures or Chinese knots), and side slits.
 Today’s cheongsam offers more variety and fabric options than it did nearly a century ago, giving brides more flexibility to find a style that’s right for them.

 Mermaid-style dresses are popular in Western weddings and blend the best of both cultures.
 Bespoke cheongsams like our Celeste or Emma combines the traditional mandarin collar and form-fitting top with a flowing skirt for a freeing update on the classic silhouette.